-- To act as an appropriate and effective role model and promote a culture and supporting practices that reflect the NSW Health core values and the SESLHD organisational values through demonstrated behaviours and interactions with patients, clients and colleagues. - To report instances of bullying or harassment behaviour if witnessed, to an appropriate Supervisor or Manager. - To maintain appropriate confidentiality throughout the complaint, investigation and resolution process. - To be aware of and abide by the policy directive PD2018_016 Prevention and Management of Workplace Bullying in NSW Health - To refrain from making vexatious complaints.
-Disciplinary action, as outlined in PD2018_031 - Managing Misconduct will be taken against: - A complainant where there is evidence that they have knowingly alleged bullying and / or harassment that is untrue, malicious or in bad faith, and has done so deliberately to cause harm or hardship to the other worker(s). - Any worker who knowingly and / or maliciously provides false evidence during an investigation. - Any worker who makes allegations of bullying and harassment against a manager who is undertaking their role in a fair and equitable manner in line with NSW Health, and SESLHD policy to: - Set performance goals, standards and deadlines; - Allocate tasks to a worker;
+- To act as an appropriate and effective role model and promote a culture and supporting practices that reflect the NSW Health CORE Values through demonstrated behaviours and interactions with patients, clients and colleagues. - To report instances of bullying or harassment behaviour if witnessed, to an appropriate supervisor or manager. - To maintain appropriate confidentiality throughout the complaint, investigation and resolution process. - To be aware of and abide by NSW Health Policy Directive PD2021_030 Prevention and Management of Bullying in NSW Health - To refrain from making vexatious complaints.
+Disciplinary action, as outlined in NSW Health Policy Directive PD2018_031 - Managing Misconduct will be taken against: - A complainant where there is evidence that they have knowingly alleged bullying and / or harassment that is untrue, malicious or in bad faith, and has done so deliberately to cause harm or hardship to the other worker(s). - Any worker who knowingly and / or maliciously provides false evidence during an investigation.